FrancoisChabot/easy_grpc/README.md

 - The lambda will be executed directly in the receiving thread of the last response that comes in (this can be changed easily).

+## How to use

+Since things are fluctuating pretty quickly, the current authoritative api is the 00_hello_rpc example.

 ## Current State